 As a dog owner, you love to fill your phone with photos of your furbaby.
-Today’s technology makes it simple for you to photography everything and anything they do.
+Today’s technology makes it simple for you to photograph everything and anything they do.
 Although capturing these everyday moments that make your heart melt is sometimes easier said than done.
 Here are eight practical pet photography tips to help you take your photos from good to great!

 1. Get on their level